 - is subject to a child arrangement order (previously known as residence order)

-EYPP should be discussed as part of the registration process with all new parents and a Voluntary Registration Form (PDF, 194KB) completed and signed.
+EYPP should be discussed as part of the registration process with all new parents.

 Once parents have returned the signed form to you, providers must then submit the details via the Provider Portal Guide (PDF, 804KB) to check whether a child is eligible.